apache/echarts-doc/en/option/component/toolbox.md

 ##### tiled(string)
 {{ use: feature-icon-desc }}
 #### title(Object)
-the different types of title text ，which could be configurated individually.
+the different types of title text , which could be configurated individually.
 ##### line(string) = 'switch to broken line chart'
 ##### bar(string) = 'switch to bar chart'
 ##### stack(string) = 'switch to stack mode'